GSA/digitalgov.gov/content/events/2019/08/2019-08-29-socialgov-talks-leveraging-pop-culture-with-paul-lester-doe.md

 ---
 slug: socialgov-talks-leveraging-pop-culture-with-paul-lester-doe
-title: 'SocialGov Talks&#58; Leveraging pop culture with Paul Lester of the DOE'
+title: 'SocialGov Talks&#58; Leveraging Pop Culture With Paul Lester of the DOE'
 summary: 'Learn from a social media expert at Department of Energy how to use pop culture references as a jumping off point to talk about your agency’s work&#46;  '
 featured_image:
   uid: